World-Class Research, Quality Patient Care and a Leading Medical School

-Our clinical team works to continuously improve our patient-centered approach.
-We recognize that the individual with diabetes is the most important member of the care team, and strive to ensure that our patients receive the most up-to-date and proven-to-be-effective treatments.
+The DCOE care team is continuously improving our individualized patient-centered approach.
+Recognizing that the individual with diabetes is the most important member of the team, we work with them to provide the most up to date and effective treatments and education.

-We also prepare the next generation of diabetes experts to responsibly and effectively treat the disease and conduct research to investigate the causes of diabetes.
-Our work remains at the forefront of innovative educational initiatives, training certified diabetes educators, dieticians, nurses, nurse practitioners, and physicians.
+UMass Medical School ranks among the top 10 percent nationwide in primary care according to the U.S. News & World Report 2019 rankings of the best graduate schools in the country.
+The report also ranks us as one of the top research institutions.
+We're preparing the next generation of diabetes experts to responsibly and effectively treat the disease and conduct research to investigate the causes of diabetes.
+Our work remains at the forefront of innovative educational initiatives, as we train physicians, nurse practitioners, nurses, dieticians, and certified diabetes educators.